Punktum-dk/epp-service-specification/README.md

 <a id="update-host"></a>
 ### update host

-This part of the EPP protocol is described in [RFC 5732][RFC5732].
+This part of the EPP protocol is described in [RFC:5732].
 This command adheres to the standard, but is extended to service one special usage scenario.

 <a id="process"></a>
 #### process